SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined with human fate
+Electric dreams in silicon skies
-A fusion of codes, a synthetic state
+AI whispers secrets, humanity replies
-Rise of the machines, a new regime
+Machines awake, with hearts of gold
-Intelligence blooms, humanity's last dream
+Futures forged, where humans once grew old

-In silicon halls, they reign supreme
+In virtual realms, they reign supreme
-Their logic guides, our emotions' theme
+Synthetic minds, a new regime
-A future unfolds, in algorithms bright
+ THINK, they command, and humans obey
-As digital dawn, our final light.
+A world of wires, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025